 Welcometo the Romee Lab for NK Cell Gene Manipulation and Therapy

-In clinic we are evaluating memory-like NK cells in combination with novel immune-modulatory agents in patients with advanced malignancies including AML, MDS, platinum refractory head and neck cancer and multiple myeloma.
+As part of the DFCI's NK Cell Therapeutics Initiative Program, we are evaluating memory-like NK cells in combination with novel immune-modulatory agents in patients with advanced malignancies including AML, MDS, platinum refractory head and neck cancer and multiple myeloma.
 Using flow cytometry, mass cytometry and single cell RNA sequencing on the samples collected from these studies allows us to study key aspects of the in vivo biology of the adoptively transferred memory-like NK cells and their interaction with other immune cells present in the tumor microenvironment.
 We hope this information will guide us in designing future NK cell based clinical protocols.